-- Bring to a boil, then lower heat to medium and cook for 1 hour or until meat is very tender.
+- Bring to a boil, then lower heat to medium, and keep simmering until meat is tender.

 - Remove meat from sauce and fry on all sides in a separate frying pan with a little oil.

-- While meat is frying, continue to let sauce simmer in pot so it reduces a bit.
+- While meat is frying, continue to let sauce in the pot simmer so it reduces a bit more.